natuelabs/challenge/README.md

 - Run the command on cmd/terminal to run the project: php artisan serve

-- Access the project on browser http://127.0.0.1:8000/catalog
+- Access the project on browser: http://127.0.0.1:8000/catalog

 ## An explanation of how to perform the tests;